Avril112113/SelenScript/readme.md

 TODO: improve readme

 ## Name
-Selen is based from the Greek word `Selēnē` meaing moon.
+Selen is based on `Selḗnē` from Greek mythology, it's the name of the goddess of the Moon.

 ## Syntax
 Please note that the syntax may change as this is work in progress!